barrettlab/2021-Genomics-bootcamp/README.md

 ```

 17. Searching and replacing. **grep**, **sed**, and **awk*
-#### These three commands will be among the most useful commands you ever learn!
-#### Actually, each is like a little language of its own
+#### These three commands will be among the most useful commands you ever learn.
+Actually, each is like a little language of its own
 ### Here is where we start to get into **REGULAR EXPRESSIONS**.
 A lot of bioinformatics = fancy regular expressions.